Data Controller – Somerset County Council – ICO Registration Z5957592

 Data Protection Officer Contact – firstname.lastname@example.org

-- Personal information (such as name, address, contact details, date of birth, parent/carer name(s) and contact details, gender, unique identification number, for example NHS Number).
+- Personal information (such as name, address, contact details, date of birth, parent/carer name(s) and contact details, gender, unique identification number, for example NHS Number)

-- Information about physical health, mental health and/or disability.
+- Information about physical or mental health

-- Information about family circumstances and behaviours.
+- Information about family circumstances

 Purposes for processing